A Formal Vintage Wedding in a Barn in Washington

 Jamie and Steve kiss in the window of the barn where they held their reception.
 "Everything was exactly how we wanted it," says Steve.
 "I can't think of a single thing that could have made it any more perfect."

-Event Planning and Design, Flowers, and Bride's Gown: Steven Moore Designs
+Event Planning and Design, Flowers, and Bride's Gown: Sinclair & Moore Events

 Day-of Coordinator: Michelle Engvall

 Stationery: Dolce Design

 Rentals: ABC Special Event Rentals by Cort